Hypergeometric Functions over Finite Fields: A finite field Clausen formula and an application

 \subsection{Analogues of Ramanujan type formulas for $1/\pi$}

 In 1914, Ramanujan \cite{Ramanujan} gave a list of infinite series formulas for $1/\pi$, where the series are values of hypergeometric functions.
 One example is

 Later in the 1980's, Borwein-Borwein \cite{BB} and Chudnovsky-Chudnovsky \cite{CC} proved these formulas using essentially the theory of elliptic curves with complex multiplication.
 The idea of their proof was recast in \cite{WIN2} and we will give some related discussion here.
-Roughly speaking, the family of elliptic curves $E_\l$ defined in Section \ref{sec:ClausenFF} has unique holomorphic differentials $\omega_\l$, up to a scalar, similar to the case for the Legendre curve $L_\l$ that we mentioned earlier.
-Integrating $\omega_\l$ along a suitable chosen path on $E_\l$ leads to a period of the first kind on $E_\l$ given by By the reflection formula in Theorem \ref{thm:reflect}, we have that $\G(\frac 14)\G(\frac 34)=\sqrt{2}\pi$.
+Roughly speaking, the family of elliptic curves $E_\l$ defined in \S \ref{sec:ClausenFF} has unique holomorphic differentials $\omega_\l$, up to scalars, similar to the case for the Legendre curve $L_\l$ that we mentioned earlier in \S \ref{GLC}, see \eqref{eq:Llambda}.
+Integrating $\omega_\l$ along a suitably chosen path on $E_\l$ leads to a period of the first kind on $E_\l$ given by We know $\G(\frac 14)\G(\frac 34)=\sqrt{2}\pi$ by the reflection formula, Theorem \ref{thm:reflect}.
 One can compute periods of the second kind on $E_\l$ from $\frac{\text{d} }{\text{d}\l}p(\l)$.
 Together, differentials of the first and second kind for $E_\l$ form a 2-dimensional vector space $V(\l)$.
 When $E_\l$ has CM, its endomorphism ring $R:=R(\l)$, which induces an action on the space $V(\l)$, is larger than $\Z$.
 In particular, $\omega_\l$ is an eigenfunction of $R$.
 Let $\eta_\l$ be a differential of the second kind that is also an eigenfunction of $R$.
-Then Chowla-Selberg says that for any cycle $\gamma_\l$ of $E_\l$, where $\sim$ means equality up to a multiple in $\ol{\Q}$.
+By Chowla-Selberg, for any cycle $\gamma_\l$ of $E_\l$, where $\sim$ means equality up to a multiple in $\ol{\Q}$.
 Picking $\gamma_\l$ in the right way, one obtains a Ramanujan type formula for $1/\pi$ corresponding to the CM value $\l$.
 In this way, we obtain Ramanujan type formulas for $1/\pi$ using products of two distinct periods that are determined by $R$.
 In the spirit of the Clausen formula, the product of two periods lies in the symmetric square of the period space for $E_\l$; more explicitly, it is a special element in the solution space of the $_3F_2$.